MicrosoftDocs/bi-shared-docs/reference-docs/assl/properties/content-element-assl.md

 |Child elements|None|

 ## Remarks
  This enumeration describes the type of content represented by a mining structure column, and can be extended as needed by mining algorithm providers.
-For more information about content types, see [Content Types &#40;Data Mining&#41;](../../../analysis-services/data-mining/content-types-data-mining.md).

  The values listed in the following table are typically supported by all mining algorithm providers.